junxit/us-congress-bills-113/bill.md

     - **(A)** by striking “certified” and inserting “accredited”; and
     - **(B)** by striking “certification” and inserting “accreditation”;
   - **(2)** in subsection (b)—
-    - **(A)** in paragraph (1), by striking “establish” and inserting “research, establish, implement”;
+    - **(A)** in paragraph (1), by striking “establish” and inserting “research, establish, implement,”;
     - **(B)** by redesignating paragraphs (4) through (7) as paragraphs (5) through (8);
     - **(C)** by inserting after paragraph (3), the following:
-      > - **(4)** to research, improve, and enhance the communications and response capability and capacity of the nation’s network of poison control centers to facilitate increased access to the Centers through the integration and modernization of the current poison control centers communications and data system, including enhancing the network’s telephony, Internet, data and social networking technologies;
+      > - **(4)** to research, improve, and enhance the communications and response capability and capacity of the nation’s network of poison control centers to facilitate increased access to the centers through the integration and modernization of the current poison control centers communications and data system, including enhancing the network’s telephony, Internet, data and social networking technologies;

     - **(D)** in paragraph (6) (as so redesignated), by striking “paragraph (4)” and inserting “paragraph (5)”; and
     - **(E)** in paragraph (8) (as so redesignated), by striking “and respond” and inserting “and Internet communications, and to sustain and enhance the poison control center’s network capability to respond”;